Wilhelmine of Prussia, Queen of the Netherlands, Grand Duchess of Luxembourg

 The couple had four children:

-Wilhelmine and Willem’s family life was disrupted by the Napoleonic Wars.
+The Napoleonic Wars disrupted Wilhelmine and Willem’s family life.
 The French invaded the Dutch Republic in 1795 and the family went into exile first in England and then in 1796 in Prussia where they lived until 1813.
 In 1806, Willem’s father died and he inherited the title Prince of Orange.
-In 1813, after Napoleon’s defeat at the Battle of Leipzig, the French retreated all over Europe including the Dutch Republic.
+After Napoleon’s defeat at the Battle of Leipzig in 1813, the French retreated all over Europe including from the Dutch Republic.
 On November 13, 1813, Willem returned to his homeland, landing only a few yards from the place where he had left with his father 18 years before.
 The provisional government offered Willem the title of King, which he refused, instead proclaiming himself Sovereign Prince.
 He was also made Grand Duke of Luxembourg, receiving that territory in return for trading his hereditary German lands to Prussia and the Duke of Nassau.
 When Napoleon escaped from Elba, his place of exile, Willem felt threatened.
 Urged on by the powers who met at the Congress of Vienna, Willem proclaimed the Netherlands a monarchy on March 16, 1815.
 After Napoleon’s defeat at the Battle of Waterloo and his second exile, the Congress of Vienna formally confirmed Willem as the hereditary ruler of what was known as the United Kingdom of the Netherlands.

 King Willem I of the Netherlands; Credit – Wikipedia

 Wilhelmine was not successful in her role as Queen.
-While she still contributed generously to charities, her subjects thought her cold and distant as she only came in contact with family and her court ladies.
-In the areas that are now modern-day Belgium, Wilhelmine was ridiculed for her old-fashioned German style of dress.
-Wilhelmine and her court spent the summers at Noordeinde Palace in The Hague and the summers at Het Loo Palace in Apeldoorn, Netherlands, or at the Royal Palace of Laeken in Brussels (now in Belgium).
+While she still contributed generously to charities, the Dutch people thought her cold and distant as she only came in contact with family and her court ladies.
+In the now modern-day Belgium areas, Wilhelmine was ridiculed for her old-fashioned German style of dress.
+Wilhelmine and her court spent the summers at Noordeinde Palace in The Hague and the winters at Het Loo Palace in Apeldoorn, Netherlands, or the Royal Palace of Laeken in Brussels (now in Belgium).
 Wilhelmine and Wilhelm traveled annually to Berlin, where they performed duties on behalf of Wilhelmine’s brother King Friedrich Wilhelm III of Prussia.

 The access to the royal crypt in the foreground; Credit – By Sander van der Wel from Netherlands – Royal grave tomb and the grave of Willem van Oranje, CC BY-SA 2.0, https://commons.wikimedia.org/w/index.php?curid=28146859